ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 So, let's make magic!

-### step 1
+### Step 1

 -   start with making a weapon object
 -   don't need to explain it because that happened in first ability tutorial
 -   make the art for the weapon, move into place
 -   get the basic weapon function working (shoot a lil fireball)
 -   involves creating an attack ability, a reticle, vfx
 -   now we're basically as far as the simple weapon tutorial
 -   add another ability for the right click spot (charge fire blast)
 -   involves another ability script, reticle, vfx
 -   explain setting up the ability in programming
 -   add vfx for ability
 -   now it's a weapon with an additional ability
 -   probably end here but maybe make longer if something else should be explained?
 I don't think anything new would happen
 -   set up UI, perhaps link to first ability tutorial for reference again on how to set it up or explain again quickly.

 ### CORE Component: Ability Display